Terry McLaurin and the Commanders agree on a 3-year extension worth $96 million, AP source says

 McLaurin initially did not show up to training camp and then landed on the physically unable to perform list once he reported.
 After asking for a trade when negotiations were at a standstill, he recently had been activated in the hopes of being available for the season opener on Sept.
 7 against the NFC East rival New York Giants.

 A deal got done less than two weeks before that game, keeping McLaurin under contract through the 2028 NFL season.
-It reportedly includes a $30 million signing bonus.
+Co-owner Magic Johnson said he was thrilled the Commanders re-signed McLaurin to a deal that reportedly includes a $30 million signing bonus and is not expected to become official until Tuesday.

+"Job well done by my partner Josh Harris and GM Adam Peters," Johnson posted on social media, calling it great news for players, the organization and fans.
+"Terry is more than just a great football player, he is an outstanding leader and does tremendous things in the (Washington area) community."

 McLaurin, who turns 30 in September, was going into the final year of his current deal, signed in 2022.
 He has eclipsed 1,000 yards receiving five seasons in a row and fell just 81 short as a rookie when he missed time because of injury.